-However, you may get to the point that you can't do regular activities, like bathing, walking up stairs, or even walking down the block.
+However, you may get to the point that you can't do regular daily activities, like bathing, walking up stairs, or even walking down the block.
 It's at this point that your doctor may recommend consultation with an orthopedic surgeon for evaluation, if you also agree to surgery as a possible solution.

 How Is Pain Managed After Joint Replacement Surgery?

 Rest assured that every effort will be made to control your post-operative pain.
 Treating your pain will allow you to more easily start your rehabilitation program, too, which will speed you to your full recovery.

 - IV or oral opioids (like morphine, meperidine), also used in patient-controlled analgesia

 - Non-steroidal anti-inflammatory drugs (NSAIDs) like aspirin, ibuprofen, naproxen and diclofenac